vignettes/vignette_titanic.Rmd

 It looks like the most important feature for this passenger is

-.
+age and sex.
 After all his odds for survival

 are higher than for the average passenger.
 Mainly because of the young